 Seashells have played a significant part in human culture.
 In early centuries, rare cowrie shells were used as a form of currency and trade, particularly in Africa and Asia.

 Shells are known to be the very first form of jewelry and adornment, and some of the most beautiful seashells have been used for ornamentation and ceremonial outfits.

-The oldest shell necklace dates back over 100,000 years and is made from the Swollen Nassa seashell.
+Shell jewelry has an incredibly ancient history, the oldest shell necklace dates back over 100,000 years and is made from the Swollen Nassa seashell.
 Today, mollusks are still widely used in the jewelry trade, particularly mother of pearl and abalone shells thanks to their lustrous opalescent finish.

 Nautiluses are one of the most beautiful types of seashells in the word.
 This rare and intriguing living fossil appeared nearly 500 million years ago, and can be found living on deep slopes and coral reefs of the Indo-Pacific.

 If you take a cross section look at a Nautilus shell, you would see that they are made up of many coiled chambers.
 The outer chamber houses the squishy body of the nautilus, while their inner chambers are filled with a nitrogen-gas mixture.
 This is what gives the Nautilus its natural buoyancy and its unique jet propulsion to help them swim.

 Their beautiful seashell armour is comprised of pearlescent layers which disguises them in the sea.
 Their striking iridescent shells are sought-after amongst shell collectors and make exquisite pieces of jewelry, like our statement Nautilus Shell Necklace, here.